jasontang718/UMHackathon/README.md

 Steps:

-1)Get Google API key in Google Colab
+1)Upload the file AI_analysis to your Google Colab

 	1.1)Click on 'Gemini API key' under 'Secret' 1.2)Click 'Import Key from Google AI Studio' and you will get the API key